00 The Gap

 Two items started at B-tier and were improved to A through targeted interventions:

-- Neck Stretch (44→88/100) — Added breathing guide as a core mechanic: mic detects breathing, good sync speeds up hold timer by 35%.
+- Neck Stretch (44 to 88/100) — Added breathing guide as core mechanic: mic detects breathing, good sync speeds up hold timer by 35%.
 The mic went from absent to gameplay-critical in 3 improvement cycles.

-- Particle Life (44→70/100) — Added ecosystem audio drones (6 species oscillators), replaced destructive Enter-to-reset with a Shepherd Pulse ability (3.5× force burst on cooldown), and added rank progression.
+- Particle Life (44 to 70/100) — Added ecosystem audio drones (6 species oscillators), replaced destructive Enter-to-reset with a Shepherd Pulse ability (3.5x force burst on cooldown), and added rank progression.

 AI-generated text has recognizable tells.
 We actively hunt and remove them.